- As low as $171/Night

 About the Area

 Historic District, a neighborhood in Beaufort, is home to this cottage.
-Beaufort National Cemetery and St. Helena's Episcopal Church are local landmarks, and the area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
+Beaufort National Cemetery and St. Helena's Episcopal Church are local landmarks, and the area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Spanish Moss Trail.

 Special Instructions